How to Fix Network Adapter Error “This device cannot start. (Code 10)”?

 Running Network Adapter Troubleshooter

-4. Follow the on-screen instructions to address the specific issue you’re facing.
+4. Follow to the on-screen instructions to deal with the particular issue being faced.

-5. If the problem isn’t resolved, use the hardware troubleshooter by pressing Win + R and typing:
+5. If the issue is still present, use the hardware troubleshooter by pressing Win + R and typing-in the following command:

 msdt.exe -id DeviceDiagnostic